Worramba/UnityProjects/README.md

 - Finished the core on how the new smash ability works

 ### What I learned
+- Learned how to use courutines to wait for an event from another method
+- Learned a bit on awake

+### Problems
+- Using transform.Translate to make the player go up and down which looked a bit wierd but then instead chose to use AddForce for both for smoother movement
+- Forgoten to use .normalize for addforce

+### Next
+- Adding the power to game
+- Fixing some issues of the powerup
+- Also making scripts more dynamic

+# August 20, 2026

+### What I worked on
+- I continued on my ball platform game
+- Added the smash ability into the game

+### What I learned
 - Got more understanding on how courutines work
 - Learned a bit on awake